 So how does the film differentiate the two tribes?

 Initially there are lots of Russian stock images: big uniforms, the language, and rousing, military music.
-At one point, the crew even burst into singing the national anthem.
+At one point, the crew even burst into singing the national anthem … as you do.

 Similarly, we can spot the Americans because of language and accent.
 But we also intuit it because the Americans are more ethnically diverse: several key characters are Black, unlike the homogenous Russian crews.

 What other subconscious cues are there?
-Well, Ryan is a family man with a young daughter.
+Well, Ryan is a family man with a young daughter, which humanises him as a sympathetic or noble character.
 More significantly, he makes her a promise.
 The film ends with him making good on this because, as regular readers know, most stories are about family.

 In contrast, the Russians are merciless towards their own kind (even Ramius kills his own political officer).
 And the government is ready to sink Red October or, better yet, trick the Americans into doing it.